A look at what stood out in the 28-12 win over the Browns that along with a New York Jets loss clinched a playoff berth.

 Brown also broke his Steelers single-season record for receiving yards with 1,834 yards.
 Brown broke the record he set in 2014 with 1,698 yards.
 And if that wasn't enough, Brown became the first player in NFL history with two 125 reception seasons.
 Brown had 129 receptions in 2014 and 136 receptions in 2015.

-Ben Roethlisbergercame out firing against the Browns completing 24 passes for 349 yards and three touchdowns.
-It’s the 45th time he has thrown for 300 yards or more in the regular season, the 11th quarterback in NFL history who has done it 45 times.
+- Ben being Ben: Quarterback Ben Roethlisberger came out firing against the Browns completing 24 passes for 349 yards and three touchdowns.
+It's the 45th time he has thrown for 300 yards or more in the regular season, the 11th quarterback in NFL history who has done it 45 times.